Inventory Management & Maintenance Guide

 If you are operating several of your own warehouses or inventory storage locations, make sure to set up a WMS and inventory management system that allows you to keep track of inventory across locations.
 Having the right technology in place can streamline in-house inventory management.

-If you outsource supply chain management and the warehouses are all owned and operated by the same 3PL, they should be able to provide visibility into all of your orders, stock levels across fulfilment centres, and shipments in one place.
+If you outsource supply chain management and the warehouses are all owned and operated by the same 3PL, they should be able to provide visibility into all of your orders, stock levels across fulfilment centers, and shipments in one place.

 If your inventory is stored in warehouses operated by several different fulfilment providers (e.g., in different countries), an inventory management system can help you manage all sales channels, locations, and currencies to streamline inventory control from a single dashboard.